 General Info – summary

 This resinous Tree has a single trunk up to 6m high and spines are present.
 Leaves are simple (usually) or trifoliate.
 This dioecious tree has small unisexual, regular, 4-merous, bell-shaped and yellowish Flowers.
-In male flowers, the 8 stamens are in 2 whorls and staminodes are present in female flowers.
+Male flowers with 8 stamens in 2 whorls.
+Staminodes are present in female flowers (with 1 pistil).
 The edible, hairless, and ellipsoidal Fruit is an almost spherical and fleshy drupe.
 Black seeds have pseudo arils.

 Description